Hybrid airship

-A hybrid airship or plimp is a powered aircraft that obtains some of its lift as a lighter-than-air (LTA) airship and some from aerodynamic lift as a heavier-than-air aerodyne.
+A hybrid airship is a powered aircraft that obtains some of its lift as a lighter-than-air (LTA) airship and some from aerodynamic lift as a heavier-than-air aerodyne.

 A dynastat is a hybrid airship with fixed wings and/or a lifting body and is typically intended for long-endurance flights.
 It requires forward flight to create the aerodynamic lift component.

 A rotastat is a hybrid airship with rotary wings and is typically intended for heavy lift applications.
 Its rotary wings can provide lift even when hovering or manoeuvring vertically, like a helicopter.

-No production designs have been built, but several manned and unmanned prototypes have flown.
+No production designs have been built, but several crewed and uncrewed prototypes have flown.

 The term "hybrid airship" has also been used to describe an airship comprising a mix of rigid, semi-rigid, and non-rigid construction.

 Features

 Conventional airships have low operating costs because they need no engine power to remain airborne, but are limited in several ways, including low payload/volume ratios and low speeds.
 Additionally, ground handling of an airship can be difficult.
 Because it is floating, in even a light breeze it is susceptible to wind buffeting.

 On the other hand, heavier-than-air aircraft, or aerodynes, especially rotorcraft, require the constant use of power to generate lift, and conventional airplanes also require runways.

 The hybrid airship combines the airship's aerostatic lift, from a lighter-than-air gas such as helium, with the heavier-than-air craft's dynamic lift from movement through the air.
 Such a hybrid craft is still heavier than air, which makes it similar in some ways to a conventional aircraft.
 The dynamic lift may be provided by helicopter-like rotary wings (the rotastat), or a lift-producing shape similar to a lifting body combined with horizontal thrust (the dynastat), or a combination of the two.

 Hybrid airships are intended to fill the middle ground between the low operating cost and low speeds of traditional airships and the higher speed but higher fuel consumption of heavier-than-air craft.
 By combining dynamic and buoyant lift, hybrids are intended to provide improved airspeed, air-cargo payload capacity and (in some types) hovering capability compared to a pure airship, while having longer endurance and greater lifting capacity compared to a pure aerodyne.

 Hybrid aircraft technology is claimed to allow a wider range of flight-performance optimizations ranging from significantly heavier than air to near buoyant.
 This perception of uncommon dynamic flight range when coupled with an appropriate landing system is claimed to allow ultra heavy and affordable airlift transportation.